Evolution of swarming behavior is shaped by how predators attack: Artificial Predation

 Our initial study sought to verify Hamilton's selfish herd hypothesis by modeling evolving prey under attack by predators that ambush prey from a random location in the simulation environment.
 If the selfish herd hypothesis holds, we expect prey to minimize their ``domain of danger'' to the predators by placing as many conspecifics as possible around them~\cite{Hamilton1971}.
 Similar to previous models studying the selfish herd~\cite{Wood2007}, a random attack proceeds by selecting a uniformly random location inside the simulation space, then attacking the prey closest to that location, as shown in Figure~\ref{fig:attack-modes}A.

-As seen in Figure~\ref{fig:sdc-artificial-selection}, selfish herd behavior is weakly selected for when the predators make uniformly random attacks on the prey\footnote{Evolution of prey behavior under Random Attack treatment: {http://dx.doi.org/10.6084/m9.figshare.658857}} (light grey triangles with a full line).
-Particularly, we found that prey took upwards of 5,000 generations to evolve selfish herd behavior when experiencing random attacks, compared to less than 1,000 generations with the other attack modes.
-This finding has important implications, namely that one of the original assumptions of the selfish herd hypothesis---that the predator attack mode has no impact on the evolution of selfish herd behavior---is not corroborated by this model.
+As seen in Figure~\ref{fig:sdc-artificial-selection}, swarming behavior is weakly selected for when the predators make uniformly random attacks on the prey\footnote{Video: Evolution of prey under Random Attack treatment: \href{http://dx.doi.org/10.6084/m9.figshare.658857}{http://dx.doi.org/10.6084/m9.figshare.658857}} (light grey triangles).
+Particularly, we found that prey took upwards of 5,000 generations to evolve cohesive swarming behavior when experiencing random attacks, compared to less than 1,000 generations with the other attack modes.
+However, even random attacks selected for more cohesive swarming behavior than no attacks at all, which resulted in completely dispersive behavior (Figure~\ref{fig:sdc-artificial-selection}, light grey stars).

+This finding has important implications, namely that one of the original assumptions of the selfish herd hypothesis---that the predator attack mode has no impact on the evolution of swarming behavior---is not corroborated by this model.
 Following this discovery, we hypothesized that the \emph{directionality} of the predators' attacks play a critical role in the evolution of the selfish herd.
 To test this hypothesis, we next explore two different predator attack modes, each with their own distinct directionality of predation.